Krepsepest (Aphanomyces astaci)

 Formålet med programmet er å overvåke smittepress og smitteutvikling i kontrollområder og bekjempelsessoner for krepsepest (Aphanomyces astaci), og å sannsynliggjøre smittefrihet og/eller varsle tidlig om evt. smittespredning til risikoområder.

 This surveillance programme uses environmental DNA (eDNA) monitoring for species specific detection of Aphanomyces astaci spores directly from water filtrates.
 The presence/absence of eDNA from noble crayfish (Astacus astacus) and signal crayfish (Pacifastacus leniusculus) is also determined to supplement the results, and to evaluate the habitat status.
-Detection of noble crayfish eDNA, combined with the absence of eDNA from A. astaci and signal crayfish, substantiate the presence of non infected noble crayfish which constitutes the desired habitat status.
+Detection of noble crayfish eDNA, combined with the absence of eDNA from A. astaci and signal crayfish, substantiate the presence of non-infected noble crayfish which constitutes the desired habitat status.
 These analyses are part of the collaboration and coordination with the national surveillance programme for noble crayfish.
-The geographic focus of the surveillance programme in 2022 is the Halden watercourse and neighbouring risk areas; the Mosse watercourse, Glomma watercourse, River Mysenelva and areas in the Eidskog municipality including the Buåa watercourse and the rivers Vrangselva and Finnsrudelva.
-Additionally, extensive monitoring (eDNA sampling and cage trials) were conducted in Buåa watercourse in 2021 and 2022 in order to evaluate the watercourse for disease freedom from A. astaci.
+The geographic focus of the surveillance programme in 2023 is the Halden watercourse and neighbouring risk areas; the Mosse watercourse, Glomma watercourse, River Hæra and areas in the Eidskog municipality including the Buåa watercourse and the rivers Vrangselva and Finnsrudelva.

 • In the Mosse watercourse, no eDNA from A. astaci or signal crayfish was detected, while noble crayfish eDNA was detected upstream of Lake Langen.

-• In the Glomma watercourse, eDNA from A. astaci and signal crayfish were detected at Fossum bridge, where signal crayfish were discovered in 2020.
-No eDNA from A. astaci, signal crayfish or noble crayfish was detected at the remaining stations in Glomma.
+• In the Glomma watercourse, no eDNA from A. astaci, signal crayfish or noble crayfish was detected at any of stations in Glomma.

-• In Eidskog, all samples were negative for signal crayfish and A. astaci, while several samples were positive for noble crayfish eDNA in the rivers Vrangselva and Finnsrudelva.
+• In Eidskog, all samples were negative for signal crayfish and A. astaci, while several samples were positive for noble crayfish eDNA in the rivers Buåa, Vrangselva and Finnsrudelva.

 Last ned rapporten